 Checking this part is important to make sure that you were not double-charged in error and that there are no fraudulent charges on your card.

 Hopefully, you will be able to avoid incurring any interest on your credit card; however, if you do, this is where you can find all of the details that pertain to it.
-If you’ve been charged any interest or fees, this section will explain all of the fees and interest charges you’ve incurred year-to-date and include an interest charge calculation for any charges that have incurred interest in this billing cycle.
+If you’ve been charged any interest or fees, this section will explain all of the fees and interest charges you’ve incurred year-to-date and include an interest charge calculation for any charges that have incurred interest in the current billing cycle.

 Under this section, you will also find details about your interest rates on purchases, cash advances, and balance transfers.

 Making your payments on time and paying the full statement balance is the most important thing about using your credit card.
 It is the only way that you can avoid incurring any interest.
-Your card may offer introductory bonuses that include 0% APR for purchases for a specific period of time; this is usually the first eleven to eighteen months of owning your card.
+Your card may offer introductory bonuses that include 0% APR for purchases for a specific period of time; this is usually the first 11 to 18 months of owning your card.
 If you’re still in your introductory period, a lot of the following information may not apply to you.

 One thing to keep in mind if you do have a 0% APR when you first open your card is that it usually only applies to purchases.
-You will most likely still be charged interest on any balance transfers or cash advances you do during that introductory window.
+You will most likely still be charged interest on any balance transfers or cash advances you make during that introductory window.
 Also, you will begin incurring interest on your entire balance when that period ends.
 For that reason, it’s very important to make sure you’re still making payments.

 When it is time to make your credit card payment, the most important thing that you will need to look at is your statement balance.
 This is going to be a summary of all of the charges you’ve made on your credit card during the last billing cycle (it will also include any balance you’ve carried and any applicable interest).
 That amount is the actual amount of your bill.
 If you do not pay your full statement balance each month, you will incur interest charges.

 Some credit cards will also give you the option to make a custom payment, as long as it is greater than your minimum balance.
-In this case, you would still incur interest on the balance that you carry over but it would be lower because you were able to pay off a greater portion of your full balance.
+In this case, you would still incur interest on the balance that you carry over, but it would be lower because you were able to pay off a greater portion of your full balance.

 You should also know that you will not incur interest during the grace period, which is the time between your statement being generated and the time your payment is due.
 By law, grace periods must be at least 21 days but could as long as 30 or 45 days.
 The grace period for your statement balance ends on the due date you observe on your statement; after that point, you will begin to incur interest on anything left unpaid.